Centre for Forensic Neuroscience

 The Centre for Forensic Neuroscience

-Supporting legal, corporate and private clients across the UK and internationally.
+Supporting legal, corporate, clinical professionals and private clients across the UK and internationally.

 Established 2002 Led by Dr Keith Ashcroft Independent & evidence-based